volcanofly/SMORE-Super-resolution-for-3D-medical-images-MRI/README.md

 # SMORE-and-iSMORE-self-supervised-super-resolution-for-3D-meical-images

+A
+self-supervised super-resolution algorithm for 3D medical images.
+It does not require the user to provide any training data.

 The code is wrapped and released in IACL website:

 Setting iteration number=1 in iSMORE is equivalent to SMORE.